 Coral Reef Safe Sunscreen

 Coral reefs have been dying at an alarming rate.
-Some contributing factors are polluted water, warming water temperatures, and uniformed tourism.
+Some contributing factors are polluted water, warming water temperatures, and uninformed tourism.
 Using coral reef-safe sunscreen is a great alternative to traditional sunscreens.

 Traditional sunscreens tend to have chemicals such as oxybenzone.
-Such chemicals decrease the reef’s defense of being bleached.
+Such chemicals decrease the reef’s defense against being bleached.

-Some additional ways to help reduce your impact on the health of our oceans is to:
+Some additional ways to help reduce your impact on the health of our oceans are to:

 - Keep from touching or stepping on corals